What Are Complex Carbohydrates And Why Do You Need Them?

 So I know a thing or two about what bad fuel can do to an engine – it can damage seals, make it run poorly, and eventually blow it up if used for too long.
 With fresh, clean fuel, on the other hand, the engine runs smooth and strong.
 Your body is no different.
 You need complex carbohydrates to keep yourself running strong.

 Carbohydrates are the fuel for your body.
 And just like engine fuel, there are good and bad carbs.
 If you feed your body too many bad carbs, you’ll hinder its performance when it matters most.
-But if you feed your body good carbohydrates, it will be much more efficient when on the track.
+But if you supply your body with good carbohydrates, it will be much more efficient when on the track.

-Below, you’re going to find out about the basic difference between good and bad, why good carbs are so important, and which foods are rich in good carbohydrates.
+Below, you’re going to find out about the fundamental difference between good and bad, why good carbs are so important, and which foods are rich in good carbohydrates.
 That way, you can make sure you’re eating more of the good stuff and less of the bad stuff.

-The Difference Between Good and Bad Carbohydrates
+The Difference Between Good And Bad Carbohydrates

 There are two distinct types of carbohydrates: simple and complex.